adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 > **The reaction torque on the airframe is opposite in sense to the rotor's own spin.** A rotor turning clockwise when viewed from above (i.e. in the $$-z_b$$ sense) yaws the airframe in the $$+z_b$$ sense.

-This is why the spin-direction column and the yaw-torque column in the table below have opposite signs.
-Conflating the two is a classic bug.
+This is why the spin-direction column and the yaw-torque column in the table below carry opposite signs.
+I have confused the two more than once.

 | Rotor | Spin (viewed from above) | Spin sense about $$z_b$$ | Contribution to yaw torque $$\tau_z$$ |
 |:---:|:---|:---:|:---:|